eewar/nvidia-gpu-web-query-for-linux/README.md

 # How to use
 - Edit "nvidia-query.php" with your favorite text editor
 - Comment/Uncomment the value that you want/unwant
-- Open web broswer and goto "http://{ip_address}/nvidia-query.php"
+- Open web browser and goto "http://{ip_address}/nvidia-query.php"
 - In case that you have a rig management system.
 You might love to get the value in JSON format.
 Which you just simply use "http://{ip_address}/nvidia-query.php?json"